FactCHD: Benchmarking Fact-Conflicting Hallucination Detection: Experiments

-\paragraph{Implementation Details.} We conduct the generation of factuality evaluation instances using the Azure OpenAI ChatGPT API\footnote{\url{https://openai.com/blog/chatgpt/}}.
-During the generation process, we employ a temperature of $1.0$ to control the diversity of generated samples, while limiting the maximum number of tokens to $2048$ to ensure concise responses.
-Additionally, we set the frequency penalty to zero and utilize a Top-$p$ value of $1.0$ to ensure unrestricted token selection during generation.
-For evaluation purposes, we set the temperature to 0.2 across all models to reduce output randomness.
-Specific instructions employed in experiments as detailed in Appendix~\ref{app:exp_instruct}.
+\paragraph{Implementation Details.} Using Azure's OpenAI ChatGPT API, we generate samples with a temperature of $1.0$ to control the diversity of generated samples, while limiting the maximum number of tokens to $2048$ to ensure concise responses.
+We use a frequency penalty of zero and a Top-$p$ of $1.0$ to ensure unrestricted token selection during generation.
+For evaluations, we standardize the temperature at $0.2$ to minimize randomness.

+\paragraph{Baseline Strategy Settings} This study investigates the effectiveness of various baseline strategies in detecting fact-conflicting hallucinations.
+These strategies include: \textsc{(1) Zero-shot Learning}, which evaluates model performance without prior training in hallucination detection; \textsc{(2) In-context Learning}, using 4-shot samples as demonstrations to prompt the model and evaluate its ability to handle hallucination detection; \textsc{(3) Detect-Specific Expert Model}, fine-tuning the LoRA~\cite{lora} parameters using our specialized training set to leverage domain expertise; \textsc{(4) Knowledge Enhancement}, enhancing the model's capabilities by integrating external knowledge through retrieval techniques or tool-based enhancements.
+These experiments aim to explore both the potential and limitations of these baseline methods in hallucination detection.